Wednesday, July 17, 2013

 My second grandkid named Grace was born on 11 July 2013 and she looks truly adorable!

-Meeting up with old friends somehow always needs a reason.
-The best reason is when someone who has moved to another country returns to home town KK for a visit.
-This time, Ah Miao who now resides in Hong Kong came back for a holiday.
+Meeting up with old friends always seems to need a reason, and the best one is when someone who has moved abroad returns to our hometown, KK, for a visit.
+This time, it was Ah Miao, now living in Hong Kong, who came back for a holiday, giving us the perfect excuse to gather once again.

 Monday, July 08, 2013